-- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - I.B.4.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - I.C.
+- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment

+103 104 I.B.4.
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, 105 106 required for all residents, of one month full time equivalent (FTE) or 107 more through the ACGME's Accreditation Data System (ADS).
+(Core) 108

+I.B.5.
+The number of and distance between participating sites must allow for full participation by residents in all organized educational aspects of the program.
+(Core)

+I.C.
 The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative staff members, and other relevant members of its academic community.
 (Core)